junxit/us-congress-bills-116/metadata.md

 - 2019-02-06 — Introduced in Senate
 - 2019-02-06 — Referred to the Committee on Rules and Administration. (text: CR S924)
+- 2019-02-13 — Committee on Rules and Administration.
+Ordered to be reported without amendment favorably.
+- 2019-02-13 — Committee on Rules and Administration.
+Reported by Senator Blunt without amendment.
+Without written report.
+- 2019-02-13 — Committee on Rules and Administration.
+Reported by Senator Blunt without amendment.
+Without written report.
+- 2019-02-13 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 24.